ngerritsen/wecodetheweb-hexo/source/_posts/handling-async-in-redux-with-sagas.md

 But then your Action creators still need to pass a callback along with the Action.
 So although they are now vanilla actions again, to test their behaviour you still need to do all the mocking.

+> Middleware runs every time an action enters the store, before it reaches the reducer.
+Middleware is mostly used to perform generic operations on certain or all actions, like logging or doing requests.

 ## A Saga

 [Redux-saga](https://github.com/yelouafi/redux-saga) has a real nice solution for this issue.
 It separates the async logic from the action by putting it into '_Sagas_'.
 Sagas can be seen as little stories that _describe_ the _behaviour_ of one or more Actions.

-Sagas work like daemons that run in the background. redux-sagas middleware runs and controls these Sagas.
+Sagas work like daemons that run in the background.
+Redux-saga's '_sagaMiddleware_' runs and controls these Sagas.
 The Sagas themselves are ES6 _generator functions_, this allows redux-saga to have control over every single step the Saga does.

 This is how the Saga for our action would look:

 ```javascript
 function* saveScoreSaga () {